 How do I book the EPA for my apprentice?

 Following your registration, our EPA team will discuss your requirements and agree a timescale with you.
 We will agree a proposed date with you for Gateway and schedule the assessment activities (these can be changed if necessary).
 Our aim is to conduct the full EPA within 3 months but often this will be a much shorter timescale.

 When do we get the apprenticeship certificate?

-Our EPA system will notify the apprentice that all assessment activities have been successfully completed (subject to verification) and then the IQA will check the assessment decisions and confirm the outcome.
+We will notify the apprentice that all assessment activities have been successfully completed and verified.
 We claim the apprenticeship certificate when all assessment activities have taken place and when we have conducted internal quality assurance.
 The ESFA issues the apprenticeship certificate which they send directly to the employer.
-We cannot guarantee the ESFA’s timelines though bear in mind they let organisations claim certificates only once a month.
+We cannot guarantee the ESFA’s timelines.

 What evidence do I need to show my apprentice has met the Maths and English level set by the standard?

 You need to complete our Gateway Declaration Form and provide copies of certificates.
 The Gateway Declaration Form lists all the evidence you will need to provide for each Standard along with any pre-assessment activities that need to have been completed prior to assessment.

 As the regional membership organisation for the collective Local Authorities, we have access to a broad workforce employed across each of the councils.
 We also have a great deal of experience and knowledge of delivering training, assessment and verification practices and external quality assurance.
 Our aim is to combine our experience with specialists to create a team of Independent Assessors (IAs) across a range of Standards to conduct End-Point Assessment.